Battle of the Green Islands

 The Battle of the Green Islands or Operation Squarepeg was fought from 15 to 20 February 1944, between Imperial Japan and Allied forces from the New Zealand 3rd Division and the United States.
 Undertaken after landings to secure lodgments on New Britain and Bougainville, the main focus of the operation was the capture of Nissan Island, which was secured by New Zealand forces after only a short ground campaign.
 At only very limited cost in terms of casualties, the Allied operation resulted in the capture of several small atolls in the island chain, which were subsequently used to support air and naval operations focused on reducing the main Japanese base on Rabaul.

 Background

 The Green Islands, consisting of several small coral atolls, are located between Bougainville and New Ireland, about 150 mi from Rabaul, which was the location of the main Japanese base in the area.
 At the time of the battle, they were part of the Australian Territory of New Guinea and were populated by around 1,200 Melanesians.
 The atolls form a rough circle, with the main island, Nissan, forming a west-facing crescent shape closed off by several smaller islands separated from the main landmass by small passages that open up into a large internal lagoon roughly 4 nmi in width.
+The islands were initially garrisoned by 12 watchkeepers from the Imperial Japanese Navy and about 80 Imperial Japanese Army personnel from Hitoshi Imamura's Eighth Area Army.